 One in seven New Zealand children have asthma, and respiratory disease is the third leading cause of death in New Zealand.

-Cure Kids co-funded a trial testing the efficacy of a new smart-inhaler, SmartTrack, which uses ringtones as cues to children on asthma medication if they’ve missed a dose.
+Cure Kids co-funded a trial Professor Ed Mitchell and his team to test the efficacy of a new smart-inhaler, SmartTrack, which uses ringtones as cues to children on asthma medication if they’ve missed a dose.
 Preventive medication, when taken consistently, improves overall health and reduces the need for reliever medication.

 The trial showed, those kids receiving the audio-visual (AV) reminders were three times more likely to comply with their medication than the control group (with the AV reminders turned off); a staggering result.
 Corresponding improvements in other indicators were also observed.